kgregory2023/DeepCam-RealTime-Webcam-Spoofing/README.md

 ## Ethical Disclaimer

 This project is for educational and ethical cybersecurity research only.
 Do **not** use this tool to deceive, impersonate, or cause harm.
 Always disclose your intent when testing on any system or service.
+Do **not** modify or reuse without permission.

 ---